sumatip01/clicky/click/README.md

+#Clicky
+#React App

-This project was created using Bootstrap with Create-React-App.
+#This project was created using Bootstrap with Create-React-App.